gajevski/gajevski/README.md

 TailwindCSS, Python, Django, Rest API.
 At my previous company I was lead front-end developer in Movemeback, where I had opportunity to pick technologies and set architecture for few of our Angular projects.
-I am currently working at Pekao bank as a software engineer.
+I am currently working for Pekao bank as a software engineer.

   <img align="right" alt="GIF" src="https://media.giphy.com/media/836HiJc7pgzy8iNXCn/giphy.gif" />

 **Talking about Personal Stuffs:**

-- 💻 I’m currently working with [Pekao Bank](https://www.pekao.com.pl/);
+- 💻 I’m currently working for [Pekao Bank](https://www.pekao.com.pl/);
 - 🌱 I’m currently learning Rust;
 - 💬 Ask me about anything, I am happy to help;
 - ⚡️ Fun-Fact: I started working with Movemeback as Front-End Developer when I was 19.
 I like RPG games 🎮, Cyperpunk 🤖 and dogs 🐕